Douglas A Hebert

 Professional Comic Artist

 I am a professional comic artist and sculptor.
 I am the main artist for Focus comic which is part of an autism awareness campaign.
 Focus features an autistic super hero.
+My mission is to remove the stigma associated with autism.
 I am the internship coach for Focus where I help interns fulfill their creative potential.
-I am a elementary school art teacher with experience teaching autistic kids, so I am perfect for the job.
+I am responsible for helping one of the worlds first autistic comic book artists get his work published.
+I am a elementary school art teacher with experience teaching autistic kids.
+In 2017, I had over 1,500 art students.
 I am an autism awareness advocate and I love inspiring hope through my work and teachings.